-Members also have a right to request an appeal for denial of payment for services in whole or in part and should be submitted.
-Appeal for denials of service for non-covered benefits are considered complaints, and they are not eligible for appeal.
+Members also have a right to request an appeal for denial of payment for services in whole or in part.

 Members may be required to pay the cost of services furnished while the appeal is pending, if services were delivered before approval was given.